We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Low-level lasers may help improve hair density for people with genetic hair loss and loss due to chemotherapy.
 This option is also called red light therapy, and it may work by stimulating epidermal stem cells.

-You can find home laser devices for between $200 to $600.
-It may take many treatments to see results.
+You can find home laser devices on the market.
+And you may need to use the device regularly to see results.

 15. Platelet-rich plasma